Annual Conventions and Toy Train Shows

 - Junior member activities for young club members

 - Saturday evening reception and banquet

-July 25-30, 2016, was a great memorable time.
-However, we can look forward now to the model railroad train shows, camaraderie and more at the Tacoma Convention in 2017.
+July 24-29, 2017, will be a great memorable time.
+However, we can look forward now to the model railroad train shows, camaraderie and more at the Chicago Convention in 2018.

-These events held in Kansas City are just a taste of the type of things in store for you, your family, and friends when you come to an LCCA convention and help us celebrate the annual anniversary of the "Best toy train club on the planet" by making each convention one of the best in Lionel Collectors Club Convention history.
-Members may register online for the Tacoma Convention in February 2017 or read the details of the events published in The Lion Roars, the club’s model train magazine.
+These events to be held in Tacoma are just a taste of the type of things in store for you, your family, and friends when you come to an LCCA convention and help us celebrate the annual anniversary of the "Best toy train club on the planet" by making each convention one of the best in Lionel Collectors Club Convention history.
+Members may register online for the Tacoma Convention starting in mid-February 2017 or read the details of the events published in The Lion Roars, the club’s model train magazine.
 Non-members may join the club now and be prepared for a fabulous week of fun, great food, toy train shows and friendship with train operators and collectors who favor the Lionel brand and celebrate the world’s greatest hobby.